hardeep74644/Library-Room-Booking-App/SETUP.md

 Make sure you're using the correct email and password.
 Passwords must be at least 6 characters.

 ### Rooms not showing up
-1. Make sure you've initialized the database using `init-db.html`
+1. Make sure you've added rooms through the admin dashboard
 2. Check browser console for any Firebase errors
 3. Ensure you're logged in with a valid account